depperm/first-project-ideas/README.md

 3. Reverse calculations (quadratic formula, line of best fit...TI-83 stuff)
 #### Calorie Counter/Weight Tracker
 Everyone wants to lose something sometime.
 Let users tediously enter calories so they can track their eaten calories.
 They should also be able to enter their weight at varying time, vague exercise (calorie output), and have nice charts.
+#### Converter
+Doe a chocolate chip cookie have more energy than TNT.
+Don't google it, create a convert to convert from one format to another.
+Euros to dollars, pounds to kilos, calories to energy, inches to centimeters, or something else.
+Convert your boring life to one full of stress debugging this doozy.
+#### Death Clock/Calculator
+Predicate when you will die based on statistics for your age, gender, habits, and location.
+Expected use would be to change ones conditions to have a later death date, get that high score.
 #### Diceware Generator
 ![XKCD password complexity!](https://imgs.xkcd.com/comics/password_strength.png "XKCD password complexity")

 [In-depth explanation](https://theworld.com/~reinhold/diceware.html) This isn't necessarily the most exciting app so spruce this up with a nice GUI and options (character replacing, number of words, etc)
 #### Editor
 From the simple [notepad++](http://notepad-plus-plus.org) to the sophisticated vim, everyone loves opening, editing, and saving documents.
 If this seems like an easy project(I don't think you fully grasp the complexity), add complexity by adding additional features (multiple file extension support, find/replace, syntax highlighting).
 Make sure you can use it any where by making it cross platform, if you really want to make this project bigger.
+#### Fund comparison
+Don't know how best to invest your hard earned money.
+Don't believe a trusted financial planner, instead make a totally safe app that can compare any ETF, mutual fund, stock, etc. Plan how to use money you don't have yet, by relying on a *stable* market.
 #### Game of Life
 Think your life is the most boring.
 Make this to prove to yourself that something else holds that spot.
 Two-dimensional orthogonal grid of square cells, each of which is in one of two possible states, live or dead.
 Every cell interacts with its eight neighbours, which are the cells that are horizontally, vertically, or diagonally adjacent.
 At each step in time, the following transitions occur: